Harry Browne

-Harry Edson Browne (June 17, 1933 – March 1, 2006) was an American writer, politician, and investment advisor.
-He was the Libertarian Party's Presidential nominee in the U.S. elections of 1996 and 2000.
-He authored 12 books that in total have sold more than 2 million copies.
+Harry Edson Browne (June 17, 1933 – March 1, 2006) was an American writer, libertarian political activist, and investment advisor.
+He was the Libertarian Party's presidential nominee in the U.S. elections of 1996 and 2000 running on a platform that advocated abolishing the federal income tax, privatizing Social Security, ending the war on drugs, and drastically reducing the size and scope of government.
+A leading figure in the modern libertarian movement, Browne was a passionate advocate for personal freedom, limited government, and voluntary cooperation.
+He authored 12 books that in total have sold more than 2 million copies including his influential work How I Found Freedom in an Unfree World (1973), which provided a blueprint for achieving individual liberation by rejecting societal constraints and embracing self-reliance.
+Through his presidential campaigns, writings, and public appearances, Browne articulated a vision of a society free from coercion, inspiring generations of libertarians to challenge political and cultural orthodoxy.

 Career

 Armed services

 He was inducted into the U.S. Army on May 5, 1953.
 He went to the Southwestern Signal Corps Training Center at Camp San Luis Obispo, California to study cryptography.
 On October 4, 1953, he was sent to Bikini Atoll in the Marshall Islands, where the 1954 Operation Castle hydrogen bomb tests were conducted.

-In 1955 Browne was sent to Eniwetok to finish his tour of duty and afterwards was transferred to the Army Reserves at Fort Huachuca, Arizona.
+In 1955, Browne was sent to Eniwetok to finish his tour of duty and afterwards was transferred to the Army Reserves at Fort Huachuca, Arizona.
 He was released from active military service on July 17, 1956.
 He was honorably discharged from the armed forces on February 28, 1961, and discharged from the Army Reserves on July 1, 1961.